josemayer/genomic-evaluation-platform/README.md

 To run this application, you must:

 1. Clone this repository
+2. Create `.env` file from `/src/.env.sample` in the same directory
-2. Create both `.env` files from `/src/.env.sample` and `/src/dbs/postgres/.env.sample` in the same directories
+3. Create all `.env` files from `/src/dbs/{postgres, neo4j, redis}/.env.sample` in the same directories

 Then you can start it in two modes — development or production.